React Fractal Compoundnents

 import { useQuery } from '@tanstack/react-query'

-import { createSupabaseClient } from '@repo/supabase'
+import { createSupabaseClient } from '@repo/db'

 import { getMarkets } from '@/api/market'